Qt Linguist Manual: Translators

 - Accelerator validation detects translated phrases that do not have an ampersand when the source phrase does and vice versa.

-- Punctuation validation detects differences in the terminating punctuation between source and translated phrases when this may be significant, e.g. warns if the source phrase ends with an ellipsis, exclamation mark or question mark, and the translated phrase doesn't and vice versa.
+- Punctuation validation detects differences in the terminating punctuation between source and translated phrases when this may be significant.
+For example, warns if the source phrase ends with an ellipsis, exclamation mark or question mark, and the translated phrase does not, and vice versa.

 - Phrases validation detects source phrases that are also in the phrase book but whose translation differs from that given in the phrase book.